Leadwerks/Documentation/assetbrowser.md

 You can define specific file extensions to be excluded from the browser using the "File Type Blacklist" field, in the Project Settings area.
 This setting can be configured within the [options window](optionswindow.md).
 By default, files that use the extension .bin and .meta will not be shown, in order to eliminate visual clutter from your view.

+### Other Controls

+Above the directory area is a row of controls, including a button with an add sign ('+'), a filter text entry field, and a slider for controlling the file thumbnail size.
+The filter text entry field supports wildcards, so you can enter *.mat into this field to only view material files, for example.
+Clearing this text will restore the default view to show all files.

 ### Opening Files

 To open a file, simply double-click its icon.
-If the file format is supported by Ultra Engine, it will be launched in an [asset editor](asseteditor.md) window, providing you with an environment for editing and enhancing the asset.
-In cases where the file format is not directly supported, it will be opened using your system's default program associated with that specific file type.
+If the file format is supported by Leadwerks, it will be launched in an [asset editor](asseteditor.md) window, providing you with an interface for viewing and editing the asset.
+Code files will be opened in the integrated [IDE](ide.md) In cases where the file format is not directly supported, it will be opened using your system's default program associated with that specific file type.

 ### File Previews